-The ultimate goal of an SEO proposal is to prompt clients to sign up with your service—in short, you need to have a call to action to get them onboard.
+The ultimate goal of a search engine optimization proposal is to prompt clients to sign up with your service—in short, you need to have a call to action to get them on board.

 By letting your clients know what you need from them to get started, you’re subtly getting a commitment from them and telling them how to move forward with their campaign.
-This section doesn’t require much space on your SEO proposal.
+This section doesn’t require much space on your SEO plan template.
 You simply need to list down what you need from clients clearly and concisely to avoid any confusion.
-At the very least, be sure to add the following into the client requirements:
+At the very least, be sure to add the following to the client requirements:

 - A complete brief that has background details about the client’s business

 - Any access to emails linked to existing accounts, such as Google Analytics and Google Search Console

 - A signed agreement for your SEO service

 If your prospect needs a little more convincing, don’t be too shy to throw some social proofing and testimonials from clients you’ve worked with.
 This is your time to brag about the work you’ve done for previous clients and show them how your service has an impact on their business.

 How to Make SEO Proposal for a Client